IDU-CVLab/COV19D/README.md

 </p>

 </br>
-* The work makes use of the above-mentioned CNN model, with slices preprocessing before training.
+* The work makes use of the above-mentioned CNN model, with slices preprocessing before training. <br/>

+### Slice Processing
-* Slices preprocessing -as in [here](https://github.com/IDU-CVLab/Images_Preprocessing)- includes a static rectangular cropping, and non-representative slcies removal in each CT scan.
+Slices preprocessing -as in [here](https://github.com/IDU-CVLab/Images_Preprocessing)- includes a static rectangular cropping, and non-representative slcies removal in each CT scan.
 For more details, please refer to the peer-reviewed paper. <br />

-* Kindly inform the organization owner if you wish to obtain the pretrained model in this study
+### Robustness to Noise

 ### Training the Model
 To replicate the codes, the following must be noted: